-Sheep must be at the Fairgrounds, inspected and in pens by 11:00 am Tuesday, July 23, 2024 WEIGH-IN TUESDAY15 minutes after last goat weighed MANDATORY ALL EXHIBITOR MEETING TUESDAY 15 minutes after last beef weighed SHEEP SHOW THURSDAY at 9:00 am
+Sheep must be at the Fairgrounds, inspected and in pens by 11:00 am Tuesday, August 5, 2025 WEIGH-IN TUESDAY 15 minutes after the last goat weighed MANDATORY ALL EXHIBITOR MEETING TUESDAY 15 minutes after last beef weighed SHEEP SHOW THURSDAY at 9:00 am

 - 1. All entries must check in with the Sheep Superintendent. - 2.
 Only eight (8) breeding animals per exhibitor may be entered in the lamb show.
 This includes Producer Breeding animals. - 3.
-Lambs will be classified at the Fair weigh-in by a separate classifier(s) appointed by the Garfield County Fair Board.
 There must be a minimum of four (4) animals in a specific classification to make a separate breed class.
 Weights from the Fair weigh-in will be used to determine classes.
 Classes will be established by the Sheep Superintendent. - 4.
 The classifier reserves the right to classify lambs at Fair weigh-in which are deemed improperly entered in a breed division.
 The classifier's decision will be final. - 5.
-All market lambs must weigh a minimum of 100 pounds, with the exception of Southdowns' and Dorper's which must weigh a minimum of 85 lbs.
+All market lambs must weigh a minimum of 100 pounds, except for Southdowns' and Dorper's which must weigh a minimum of 85 lbs.
 If a lamb does not make weight, it can be used in the Showmanship classes.
 No re-weighs will be offered.
 Ear tags on the market lambs need to be clean and readable for the Fair weigh-in. - 6.
 Market sheep showing either or both first pair of permanent incisors will be disqualified. - 7.
 All sheep are required to have an individual Scrapie I.D. tag. - 8.
-All market sheep must be close shorn prior to Fair weigh-in above the knee and hock joints by the show. - 9.
+All market and breeding sheep must be close shorn prior to Fair weigh-in above the knee and hock joints by the show, except for breeding wool sheep. - 9.
+If a breeding class has less than 4 entries, it may be combined with another class, i.e. wool ewe lamb, wool ewe, meat ewe lamb, and meat ewe. - 10.
 In all Market lamb classes, the front feet of the lamb must remain on the show ring floor while being shown.
-The Judge and Sheep Superintendent will have the discretion to enforce this. - 10.
+The Judge and Sheep Superintendent will have the discretion to enforce this. - 11.
 Market sheep exhibitors may use meshed or plastic muzzles at the Garfield County Fair.
 The muzzle style must allow the sheep to drink water.